Twitter temporarily restricts tweets users can see, Elon Musk announces

 Verified accounts are limited to reading 6,000 posts a day, while newly unverified accounts can only see 300 posts per day, he added.

-Mr Musk said the temporary limits were to address "extreme levels" of data scrapping and system manipulation.
+Mr Musk said the temporary limits were to address "extreme levels" of data scraping and system manipulation.

 On Friday, those trying to access Twitter were told they had to login to view the content.
 The move was a "temporary emergency measure", Mr Musk said.